bergesinstitute/graf-method/book-3-unit-4.md

 *Voy al gimnasio para estar fuerte.* (I go to the gym in order to be/to stay strong.)

+> When using *para* as *in order to,* we usually use it with the infinitive form of a verb.

 ### Deadline

 *Necesito el informe para el miércoles.* (I need the report for/by Wednesday.)